Chris-OKeefe/scriptures-sql-to-rtf/README.md

 sql-scrip-parser.py converts these files into readable text files.
 Each chapter is identified and followed by the text in a "verse-first" format (that is, each verse ends with a newline).

-[filename].sh uses [whatever].py and passes it a list of files to convert and then converts the output into rtf files.
+scrip-text.sh uses sql-scrip-parser.py and passes it a list of files to convert and then converts the output into rtf files.

 ## To do:
 * Fix input/output folder issues.